Hossdaboss405/Airline-Manager-4-autobot-Master-Suite/README.md

 - [x] Buy CO2 quotas at low price
 - [x] Launch A-checks for all planes below 250 hours
 - [x] Auto Repair all planes lower than 20%
-- [x] Buying new planes and setting up new routes (when you click on the route it will show long haul short haul or better options
-- [x] better hub suggestions (console log)
+- [x] best hub purchase suggestions (highlighted for both country and airport)
 - [x] financial metrics overlay that shows net income/minute avg fuel/co2 spending (activates as soon as script starts and updates every 10 minutes)
-- [x] best hub purchase suggestions (highlighted for both country and airport)

 ## Installation
 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension on your preferred browser.